linz/topo-workflows/README.md

 argo submit --watch workflows/imagery/standardising.yaml
 ```

-To open the Web interface:
+To open the web interface:

 ```bash
 # Create a connection to the Argo server